Mummies discovered in ancient tomb near Egypt's Luxor

 A nine-metre shaft inside the tomb held the Ushabti figurines, as well as "wooden masks and a handle of a sarcophagus lid," the ministry said.

+Waziri said the mummies dated back to an age called "the era of the tomb robbers."

+"It's evident that someone with a conscience, the priests or a high-profile government official... made an opening to the chambers, and they put the coffins there," he said.

-Another room in the tomb was also discovered, though it has not yet been completely excavated, it said.
+Another room in the tomb was also discovered, though it has not yet been completely excavated, the ministry said.

+Archaeologists were able to enter the tomb "after removing almost 450 metres of debris out of the open court," it added.

+The tombs and ancient temples of Thebes, the capital of ancient Egypt during its later periods and now the city of Luxor, have been a major tourist attraction.

+Tourism here has dropped in the turmoil that followed the 2011 uprising that toppled longtime ruler Hosni Mubarak.

+Enany said he hoped these new discoveries would help attract tourists again.

-Nevine el-Aref, the spokeswoman for the antiquities ministry, said "there is evidence and traces that new mummies could be discovered in the future."
+Nevine el-Aref, the spokeswoman for the antiquities ministry, said "there is evidence and traces that new mummies could be discovered in the future" at the site.